jimmythecode/form-validation-problem-solution/README.md

 We can similarly check for element attribute compatibility.
 For example the `<input>` element's `type` attribute can be appended with ="email".
 This is widely supported, but not by Edge browsers before v5.0.
 This means for some cases the input will fall back to being a standard `text` input.
 We could provide a javascript validation method as a fallback (assuming the user can use javascript).

 ### Testing
-If I were to invest more hours into this task, I would use react-testing-library to test the DOM.
+I have introduced some simple testing with react-testing-library to test the DOM.
 To be honest I haven't used this to any significant benefit before.
 I've quite a few hours under my belt of using Jest for TDD of back-end code and some front-end code, but I need to spend some time practicing DOM testing.

 ### Browser support
 As above, browser can be checked with `navigator.userAgent` and then different fallbacks can be implemented accordingly.
 I tend to only use features that are useable by the vast majority of users as for my use-cases it isn't worth the additional time spent coding to get the benefit of the most cutting-edge features.
 Equally I avoid issues concerning legacy browsers (Internet Explorer, etc), but I can imagine that if your clients include the NHS, NGO's, etc then the client-base will be broader and more accommodations will need to be made.